sparkgeo/hazard_spec/core/core-spec.md

 ### 3. [`hazard_type.json`](./hazard_type.json)

 The `hazard_type.json` file extends `schema.json` and restricts the `hazard_type` to a specific list of predefined hazards.
-From this list indicators are grouped.
+From this list, indicators are grouped.

 #### Properties